grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "That's how."
 Said Shakes.

-They shut the _Prospect's_ motors down, and Percy climbed up and opened the top hatch of the sail.
-A mini-sub, maybe 15 meters long had surfaced off their starboard side, and a couple of large men, almost as big as Hemi, were climbing into an inflatable boat.
+They shut the _Prospect's_ motors down, and Percy headed up to the bridge on the top of the sail.
+A mini-sub, maybe 15 meters long, had surfaced off their starboard side.
+A couple of large men, almost as big as Hemi, were climbing into an inflatable boat.
 They motored across the gap between the two subs, and climbed up the steel rungs on the outside of the _Prospect's_ sail.

 "Transport sub?"
 Were the first words from their mouth.
 They wore old moth-eaten wool clothes: tightly worsted slacks, and cable-knit sweaters, like old North Atlantic fishermen.